 Hi, I am Pavan Turaga.
-I am an Associate Professor jointly between the departments of Arts, Media, and Engineering and Electrical Engineering (ECEE).
+I am a Professor jointly between the departments of Arts, Media, and Engineering and Electrical Engineering (ECEE).
+I direct the School of Arts, Media, and Engineering.

-I direct the Geometric Media Lab (GML) at ASU.
-Our work spans theoretical tools for representation drawn from statistics, optimization, geometry, and topology, and broadly applied to the areas of computer vision, machine learning, health-analytics, and live experiential systems.
+I also lead the Geometric Media Lab (GML) at ASU, with Max Bernstein and Tejaswi Gowda.
+Our work spans tools for representation drawn from statistics, optimization, geometry, and topology, and applied to the areas of computer vision, machine learning, immersive technologies, health-analytics, public understanding of science, arts and performance, and more.
 Please browse the above tabs for a sampling of our research themes, and publications.

 Center for Human, Artificial Intelligence, and Robot Teaming (CHART)